 Since they’re very spontaneous, they can sometimes derail projects.

-- Pair them with a Planner that can help them get more organized if needed.
+Pair them with a Planner who can help them get more organized if needed.

 The Arranger is a great communicator and works well as a part of a team.
 Arrangers are very supportive, but also persuasive.